 Revenue from services, primarily consulting and research and development arrangements, is recognized as the related services are performed.
 Software license and maintenance revenue is recognized in accordance with the provisions of Statement of Position No. 97-2 "Software Revenue Recognition."
 License fees are recognized when an agreement has been signed, the software has been delivered, the license fee is fixed or determinable and collection of the fee is probable and vendor-specific objective evidence of fair value exists to allocate a portion of the total fee to any undelivered elements of the arrangement, or over the license term.
 Maintenance obligations generally call for the Company to provide technical support and software updates to customers.
 Maintenance to be provided within one year included in an initial license fee is recognized together with the license fee and the estimated cost of providing such service is accrued.
 Revenue under other maintenance contracts is deferred and recognized ratably over the term of the maintenance contract, which is generally one year.

-COST OF REVENUES
+COST OF SERVICES

-Cost of license revenue consists primarily of media, product packaging, documentation and other production costs, and third-party royalties.
 Cost of professional services and maintenance consists primarily of salaries and benefits, including cost of services provided by third party consultants engaged by the Company.